Fair Ophelia

 Julianna Foster and Lori Spencer

-Julianna Foster is a Senior Lecturer in the Media Arts Department at The University of the Arts.
+Julianna Foster is a Vox Populi member and a Senior Lecturer in the Media Arts Department at The University of the Arts.
 Lori Spencer is an Associate Professor in Printmaking at The University of the Arts.
 As a printmaker, Lori Spencer incorporates traditional print such as screen-printing and lithography with new innovative digital processes to create imagery that reveals an ongoing investigation into and with the medium.
+Her imagery explores states of existence as a response to environmental stimuli.
+She often juxtaposes multiple images together with text as a means of setting up a dialog.
 Focusing primarily on the photographic image, Julianna Foster’s most recent work features distinct pictorial narratives.
-Drawing upon her interests in cinematography, Foster presents a combination or series of images–sometimes sequential, sometimes not–that take the form of framed photographs, a book, or video.
-This exhibition was made possible by a Faculty Enrichment Grant from UArts.
+Drawing upon her interests in cinematography, Foster presents a combination or series of images—sometimes sequential, some times not—that take the form of framed photographs, a book or video which, similar to Spencer’s strategy of juxtaposing images, convey a larger subject and meaning.